IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.

 “When bad things happen to good people like me,” he explains, “I ask myself:

-“How can I turn this to my advantage by incorporating it in an awareness- or fund-raising speech?
+“How can I turn this to my advantage by incorporating it into an awareness- or fund-raising speech?

 “I believe God is good, and never sends us trials and tribulations we can’t use as anecdotes.”